 In order to build wealth and financial security, you must live differently than the majority of your friends and colleagues.
 This doesn’t mean you can’t enjoy life.
 It just means that you make the decision not to waste money, and you make the sacrifices needed to live below your means.

+So, how do you build wealth by investing?
 No matter how much money you make, there are only 2 things you need to invest and grow your money:

 - Delayed gratification